 Anyway, the time line does not fit, neither for the train wreck nor for the child in the stadium being Kevin.
 If Kevin was three when the abuse started, presumably with the disappearance of his father, he must be in his late teens in Split.
 With Kevin’s odd body-altering powers he could perhaps have made himself become older – as suggested by Frank Mengarelli in this podcast (at about 14:00) – and look McAvoy’s age (born 1979) and thus could have worked at the zoo for ten years already.
 This seems a bit far-fetched, since there is no hint that he would have been able to do such an astounding feat so early in his trajectory, and neither any allusion in Split that he has done so.
 (Also, the ability of bodily transformation seems to be local for each personality.)

 Personally I am absolutely fine with the stadium child and the train station being “mere” foreshadowings and/or symbolic connections between the films.
-The stadium child is also likely a tribute to an excised character from the Unbreakable screenplay.
+The stadium child is also possibly a tribute to an excised character from the Unbreakable screenplay.
 The storyline of Kevin (and the abducted girls) instead in the actual film morphed into the Orange Man home invasion and the imprisoned children in the actual film.